memgraph/docs/cypher-manual/clauses/return.md

 ## 1. Returning nodes

-The node variable needs to be added to the `RETURN` statement.
+The node variable needs to be added to the `RETURN` statement:

 ```cypher
 MATCH (c:Country { name: 'United Kingdom'})